 You have to take into account the features that each hosting provider offers, how often you intend on updating it, what type of website you are building, what type of website traffic your site gets, and if you have a certain budget.

-There are many differences that we can take as examples to differentiate between what is a good web hosting, what is the better, and what is the worse.
+There are many differences that we can take as examples to differentiate between what is good web hosting, what is better, and what is worse.